The History of Grindstone

 June 2020

-The Grindstone Award Foundation Board of Directors elects Laura Oliver as the charity’s new President.
+The Grindstone Award Foundation Board of Directors elected Laura Oliver as the charity’s new President.

 Oct 2020

-Grindstone reaches milestone of sponsoring 100 young female hockey players.
+Grindstone reached the milestone of having sponsored 100 young female hockey players.

 2021